longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

    - Option 2: Set permissions with IAM temporary credentials by AWS STS AssumeRole (kube2iam or kiam)

      [kube2iam](https://github.com/jtblin/kube2iam) or [kiam](https://github.com/uswitch/kiam) is a Kubernetes application that allows managing AWS IAM permissions for Pod via annotations rather than operating on AWS credentials.
-Follow the kube2iam or kiam repository to install it into the Kubernetes cluster.
+Follow the instructions in the GitHub repository for kube2iam or kiam to install it into the Kubernetes cluster.

-     1. Follow the [guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) to create a new AWS IAM role for AWS S3 service, with the following permissions set.
+     1. Follow the [guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) to create a new AWS IAM role for AWS S3 service, with the following permissions set:

         ```json
         {